-These days lots of people have high-speed Internet.
+These days lots of people have high-speed Internet, thanks to the great Internet Installation they get from their provider.
 And, they hear the blazing fast speeds they are being offered by different Internet Service Providers (ISPs).
 But, is it really as fast as they claim?
 So, you may want to verify the claims of the providers and make sure you are getting what you are paying for?
 If so, you need to check out speedtest.net to verify the speeds.

 When you first get to the site, you are going to be greeted by a great deal of ads.
 This is one instance where I don’t mind the ads because the utility of it is pretty good as long as you are not tricked into clicking on the ads.
 There is one major deceptive button towards the top that says “Start Scan”.
 This is just an ad trying to get you to download software to optimize your machine.
 That is not the button we are interested in.